galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 6. On the automation branch, expand **All runs** and then expand **Today's runs** to view the automation run from Jenkins.
 7. Double-click the run name to open the results window, which you can use to view the test results.

-Alternatively, you can submit automation tests from within Eclipse instead of Jenkins; select the *Galasa->Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.
+Alternatively, you can submit automation tests from within Eclipse instead of Jenkins; select the *Galasa > Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.

 Now that the ecosystem is successfully created on the VM, anyone with access to that VM can run tests that use the centralized configuration settings and can view the test logs and results.
 Tests can be run headlessly, without the need to keep individual workstations active.